*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

-Having knowledge with kayak essentials will lead you to a secure, safety and happy kayaking.
+Having knowledge about kayak essentials will lead you to secure, safe and happy kayaking.
 For your first kayak trip, you might feel that you need a lot of gear, but this is untrue.
 Some items are essential and must be gotten immediately while others could wait.
 Here is a list of kayak essential items every paddler must have:

 There are diverse types of kayaks such as sit-on-top, sit-in, sea kayaks, white water kayaks, recreational, tandem, etc.

 For beginners, it is advisable to get a high-quality recreational kayak.
-A perfect example is Sun Dolphin’s Aruba 12-foot model that has a built-in storage compartment, fishing rod holders, and an elegant, lightweight design.
+A perfect example is that has a built-in storage compartment, fishing rod holders, and an elegant, lightweight design.

 This cannot be overemphasized as the wrong seat can cause aches and cramps after kayaking.
 The seat should be padded to offer comfort as you might be sitting for several hours.

 Tipping or capsizing is inevitable, so you should always carry a dry bag on your trips.
 The bag must be waterproof and be sturdy to carry all your valuables.
 You can tie it to the kayak or stash it into the storage compartment.
-Get Sea to Summit’s two-liter bag for this.
+Get two-liter bag for this.